ciniki/audio/README.md

-Ciniki - Small Business Management Platform
+Ciniki - Multitenant Cloud Platform
 ===========================================

-The audio module stores the library of audio files for businesses.
+The audio module stores the library of audio files for tenants.

 License
 -------